How to Buy Futures in the Crypto Space

-Not only will we charge no commissions on trades and no commissions for any transactions on the exchange, but we’ll also allow users to buy and sell futures using a one-click trading ladder interface.
+Not only will we charge no commissions on trades and no commissions for any transactions on the exchange, but we’ll also allow users to buy and sell futures using a one-click Betfair Trading ladder interface.

-The Digitex user interface will appeal to many traders, especially the very high-frequency style of traders (scalpers) who aim to make profits from even the smallest of price movements and buy and sell many futures contracts in any given day.
+The Digitex user interface will appeal to many Betfair Traders, especially the very high-frequency style of Betfair Traders (scalpers) who aim to make profits from even the smallest of price movements and buy and sell many futures contracts in any given day.

 In highly volatile markets like cryptocurrency, time is of the essence.
 Even the extra steps to place an order using your keyboard can cause you to miss out.

-Since we have no commission fees, this type of highly active scalp trading will finally be possible and will allow disciplined traders to actually make a living for the first time.
+Since we have no commission fees, this type of highly active scalp Betfair Trading will finally be possible and will allow disciplined Betfair Traders to actually make a living for the first time.

 Wrapping It Up

 While some traditional futures markets still shut up shop overnight, crypto futures never sleep.
-They give retail traders a chance like never before to get in on the trading game and achieve financial freedom and independence.
+They give retail Betfair Traders a chance like never before to get in on the Betfair Trading game and achieve financial freedom and independence.
 But they also come with higher volatility and risk than traditional futures.

 Since you can’t stay awake 24 hours a day every day checking the prices, you’ll need to ensure that you set up stop and limit orders so that you don’t get your position wiped out while you were sleeping.